-- (iii) Management is required to assess impairment in respect of intangible exploration and evaluation assets.
+- (i) The determination of categories of financial assets and financial liabilities has been identified as an accounting policy which involves judgments or assessments made by management. - (ii) Management is required to assess the functional currency of each entity of the Company.
+In concluding that the Canadian dollar is the functional currency of the parent and its subsidiary companies, management considered the currency that mainly influences the cost of providing goods and services in each jurisdiction in which the Company operates.
+As no single currency was clearly dominant the Company also considered secondary indicators including the currency in which funds from financing activities are denominated and the currency in which funds are retained. - (iii) Management is required to assess impairment in respect of intangible exploration and evaluation assets.
 The triggering events are defined in IFRS 6.
 In making the assessment, management is required to make judgments on the status of each project and the future plans towards finding commercial reserves.
-The nature of exploration and evaluation activity is such that only a proportion of projects are ultimately successful and some assets are likely to become impaired in future periods. - (iv) Although, the Company takes steps to verify title to exploration and evaluation assets in which it has an interest, these procedures do not guarantee the Company's title.
+The nature of exploration and evaluation activity is such that only a proportion of projects are ultimately successful and some assets are likely to become impaired in future periods. - Management has determined that impairment indicators were present in respect of certain exploration and evaluation assets and, as a result, an impairment test was performed.
+See also Note 6. - (iv) Although, the Company takes steps to verify title to exploration and evaluation assets in which it has an interest, these procedures do not guarantee the Company's title.
 Such properties may be subject to prior agreements or transfers and title may be affected by undetected defects.